Glycosylation

-What are Glycans?
+What are glycans?

 Glycans, also known as polysaccharides, are complex carbohydrates that are present in all living organisms.
 These molecules are composed of sugar units, typically including monosaccharides such as glucose, mannose, and galactose.
 Glycans can be highly branched or linear, and their diversity is further expanded by the presence of different sugar monomers.
 Glycans are chemically defined as polyhydroxy aldehydes, polyhydroxy ketones and their derivatives, or polymers that produce such compounds when hydrolyzed.
 They have a wide range of biological functions, including cell-cell interaction, immune response, inflammation, and are essential components of many biological molecules such as protein and lipids.
 They can be found in a free form or attached to other molecules, forming glycoproteins or glycolipids.
 Glycans can act as information carriers similar to nucleic acid and polypeptide chains.
 Glycan chains containing different structural information can covalently bond with proteins or lipids and form glycoconjugates.